-Catheter-associated urinary tract infections are mainly caused by endogenous native microflora of the patients and is the most frequently diagnosed, approximately 36% of the 2 million infections that occur yearly.
+This type of infection is mainly caused by endogenous microflora and is the most frequently diagnosed, approximately 36% of the 2 million infections that occur yearly.
 In 2011, acute care hospitals stats shows that UTIs account for more than 12% of reported infections.
 It can further develop to serious complications in all patients, for instance, epididymitis and prostatitis in males, and pyelonephritis etc. E. coli (25.8%), enterococcus (15.9%), and P. aeruginosa (12%) are the most common type of nosocomial pathogens.